intersystems/samples-FHIR-resource-repository/README.md

 >
 > ---

 Fifteen synthetic patients (15 JSON files) have already been pre-generated for this exercise, and we will use these samples to populate the FHIR R4 resource repository of `FHIRSERVER`.
-As an optional step at the end of this exercise, you can try installing the Synthea patient generator on your computer and create your own synthetic patients.

 IRIS for Health provides a utility method that allows you to directly submit multiple FHIR bundles to the resource repository just by specifying the location of a directory where sample files are found.
 To load the synthetic patient data into the resource repository: